Visitor Information

 Facilities

-Toilets: The church has one accessible toilet.
+Toilets: The church has one accessible toilet with baby changing facilities.
 There are public toilets immediately outside the George Washington which is situated next to the Church Hall.

 Refreshments: Tea, coffee, soft drinks and cakes will be available in the church.